kubedb/docs/docs/guides/percona-xtradb/scaling/vertical-scaling/overview/index.md

 6. When it finds a `PerconaXtraDBOpsRequest` CR, it halts the `PerconaXtraDB` object which is referred from the `PerconaXtraDBOpsRequest`.
 So, the `KubeDB` Community operator doesn't perform any operations on the `PerconaXtraDB` object during the vertical scaling process.

-7. Then the `KubeDB` Enterprise operator will update resources of the StatefulSet Pods to reach desired state.
+7. Then the `KubeDB` Enterprise operator will update resources of the PetSet Pods to reach desired state.

-8. After the successful update of the resources of the StatefulSet's replica, the `KubeDB` Enterprise operator updates the `PerconaXtraDB` object to reflect the updated state.
+8. After the successful update of the resources of the PetSet's replica, the `KubeDB` Enterprise operator updates the `PerconaXtraDB` object to reflect the updated state.

 9. After the successful update  of the `PerconaXtraDB` resources, the `KubeDB` Enterprise operator resumes the `PerconaXtraDB` object so that the `KubeDB` Community operator resumes its usual operations.